How to Make Your Inflatable SUP Board Last Longer

 Investing in an inflatable SUP board is a smart move—they’re portable, easy to store, and durable.
 But, like anything, they need some love and care to last for years.
 So if you're new to SUP or an experienced paddler, it’s always essential to understand how to take care of your board properly.
 And, with just a few easy steps, you can keep your inflatable SUP in great shape for the long haul.

-Understand Your SUP Board Material: The Foundation of Care
+Understand Your SUP Board Material

 First things first, it’s crucial to know what type of board you own—an inflatable or a hardboard (also called a solid board).
 Each type has its unique care needs.